Extractables and Leachables Testing

 Whether you are evaluating container closure systems, delivery devices, single-use systems or manufacturing equipment, Eurofins BioPharma Product Testing offers a broad range of services to support extractables and leachables testing.
 With more than 50 scientists and 12 years of experience testing bottles, caps, stoppers, tubing, filters, syringes, bioprocess bags and packaging, and hundreds of controlled extraction studies completed along with associated leachables work, we have established a variety of extraction and testing options to meet your extractables and leachables needs.

-We offer a variety of controlled extraction techniques to generate an extractable profile that will best match the intended use of the components being evaluated.
+We offer a variety of controlled extraction techniques to generate an extractable profile that will best match the intended use of the components being evaluated as well as risk assessments.
 In addition, we conduct simulation studies to evaluate the probable occurrence of extractable compounds in the presence of product matrix.
 We can use our extensive experience to successfully develop and validate fully GMP-compliant methods to monitor leachables in your drug product or intermediates.

 Why Choose Eurofins BioPharma Product Testing?

 - We have the ability to write GMP-compliant protocols to direct extractables and leachables testing or to define conditions for stability studies.

 - Our extractables and leachables studies include a report detailing the results of the study, including mass spectra of tentatively identified peaks; comparison spectra from commercially available and in-house databases; and interpretation of results.

 - Our proprietary spectral database, Eurofins Extractables Index (EEI), contains reference spectra for over 1,500 non-volatile compounds (including common plasticizers, anti-oxidants, stabilizers, elastomers, lubricants and accelerants) that we use to identify extractable compounds detected by LC/MS.